 Educational Philosophy

 God is love, so He created human beings in His image.
 This means we are like a mirror that can reflect God's characteristics.
 We can feel emotions, communicate, make plans, enjoy fellowship, love, and more.
 We have been created to glorify Him in all that we think, say, and do.
-Through the universe He created, through nature's intricate harmony, through logic, through the Scriptures, and through Himself, His Son Jesus Christ, and the Holy Spirit, God revealed Himself to us.
-The development of learners must be based on the conviction that knowledge of the Bible and of Jesus Christ is vital.
+God revealed Himself to us through the universe He created, through nature's intricate harmony, through logic, through the Scriptures, and through Himself, His Son Jesus Christ, and the Holy Spirit.
+The development of learners must be based on the conviction that knowledge of the Bible and a personal relationship with Jesus Christ are vital.

 Our educational practices are to be centered on the Word of God and in Christ.
 We should be constantly dependent on God and responding to His call.
 Our sinful ways lead us to focus almost exclusively on science, technology, and economic growth, but our Lord Christ has come to repair the error in these ways.
 This is a dualistic way of thinking that separates God from what we teach.
 God is the author of science, math, and every academic area.
 He reigns supreme over all subject matters.
 His Word must inform our understanding in all areas of life, and it must be applied in all aspects of our lives.